ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 Q-NEX (https://qnextech.com/) is a subsidiary of Returnstar Interactive Technology Group Co, Ltd, a company that has been dedicated to the education industry since 2006.

 Q-NEX is focused on delivering a Smart Campus Solution that converges AV and loT control across all campus facilities.
-Q-NEX offers deeply customized options that assist school IT administrators in managing all electronic facilities and allows teachers to simplify the operations of a multimedia classroom.
+Q-NEX offers deeply customized options that assist school IT administrators in managing all electronic facilities and allow teachers to simplify the operations of a multimedia classroom.

 <img src="./img/Contact-us.png"  style="zoom:25%;" />